 Don't let the Bond associations lead you to conclude that all Barry's music is loud and bombastic.
 Far from it, the Bond scores are representative of his work only in so far as they illustrate Barry's unique talent for setting exactly the right mood.
 Time and time again Barry demonstrates that his insight and hard work can hit on just the right tone to convey the musical heart of a movie.
 More than other film composers, Barry's music has a readily identifiable style.
 Harmonically, Barry's music is primarily straightforward major and minor, with occasional use of chromaticism and unusual scales for effect and colour.
 His style is partly on the small scale with "mannerisms" that re-appear in several scores such as the repeated phrases with little or no melodic change but sometimes building to a climax with increasingly intense accompaniment, his use of brass chords or even simply the way he will quiesce on a single chord.
 But mostly his style comes on the large scale, with broad sweeping lyrical themes and a deftly chosen accompaniment and orchestration, pulling on a wide range of influences from Classical to Popular, Jazz and Big Band sounds.
 These have also combined to give Barry a worthy sideline in song-writing with several examples (and not only the Bond songs) reaching the charts.

 Amongst his best scores are the expansive scores for "Born Free" and Dances with Wolves depicting majestic Savannahs or prairies respectively, the more claustrophobic themes for Midnight Cowboy and "The Ipcress File", the big love themes for Out of Africa and "Somewhere in Time", the jazz influenced "Body Heat" and of course "The Cotton Club" named after that hotbed of early Jazz development, and the historical dramas "The Lion in Winter", "Robin and Marian" and "Mary Queen of Scots".
-With such an illustrious career it is a little jarring to note that he also did "Howard the Duck"!
+With such an illustrious career it is initially a little jarring to note that he also did "Howard the Duck", but this score is certainly worth a listen away from the film.

 We recommend and review the 4-CD album called John Barry, the Collection which gives excellent coverage of his 40 years of film music.
 For a complete soundtrack experience, try Midnight Cowboy or "Dances with Wolves" available on CD from amazon.com or Amazon.co.uk.
 The piano sheet music is also very good and available from sheetmusicplus.com.
 Another good collection of piano sheet music is "Cult Fiction" which has two pieces by John Barry - "The Ipcress File" and "The Persuaders".
 Also included are pieces by Laurie Johnson, Roy Budd, Angelo Badalamenti, Ennio Morricone and many other composers for cult movies.
 This is available from The Music Room.